animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > That was also the trip where I was complaining [my hair was too long.](https://www.facebook.com/share/qQqsQLv4Cgvbv7UZ/)
 >
 > And we all got extremely sick, everyone on our bus.
 My cousin, Irina, who went with me, and I, got the most sick.
-My cousin, I recall, had recovered with the help of opioids that were prescribed to her.
-I don't remember why opioids were necessary.
-I recovered without drugs.
+My cousin, I recall, had recovered with the help of a a decongestant (maybe pseudoephedrine) and paracetamol (Tylenol) combo that were prescribed to her.
+I recovered, slower, without hospital or drugs.

 ### My trauma